Thesis submission for examination

 Please note that it is your responsibility to ensure that your thesis arrives at the College by your submission deadline.

-What if your thesis title has changed since you submitted your NITS?
+Has your thesis title changed since you submitted your NITS?

 The title on your NITS form must be your final thesis title.

 If your title changes after you have submitted your NITS pack, you need to re‐submit these forms, ensuring they show the correct title.

 What do you need to submit your thesis?

 There is no requirement to include a seperate signed declaration of own work.
 Completion of the thesis submission process covers this requirement.